Parastou Marashi Parastou Marashi

 اجرِ صبریست کز آن شاخِ نباتم دادند

-Is the gift of patient endurance, from the sugar branch I was offered.
+All this honey and sweetness now pouring from my words is the reward of patient endurance, harvested from the sugar branch I was offered long ago.

 همّتِ حافظ و انفاسِ سحرخیزان بود